Mint-made errors: Clipped planchet

 A misfeed can occur when the metal strip is fed through the blanking machine.
-The punches sometimes overlap the leading edge of the metal producing a straight clip.
-Sometimes, the punches strike an area of the strip which overlaps the hole left by the previous strike producing a curved clip.
-On such curved-clip coins, often the rim opposite the clip shows a distinctive distortion and loss of detail called Blakesley Effect.
-Sometimes punches strike the irregular trailing edge of the metal strip producing irregular clips.
+The punches sometimes overlap the leading edge of the metal, producing a straight clip.
+Sometimes, the punches strike an area of the strip which overlaps the hole left by the previous strike, producing a curved clip.
+On such curved-clip coins, often the rim opposite the clip shows a distinctive distortion and loss of detail called the Blakesley Effect.
+Sometimes, punches strike the irregular trailing edge of the metal strip, producing irregular clips.

 Improper planchet thickness

-Coins are sometimes struck on planchets that are either too thin or too thick producing underweight or overweight coins.
-This error can be due to incorrect equipment settings causing the metal strip to be rolled to the wrong thickness or due to the use of a metal strip intended for another coin denomination, such as a U.S. quarter planchet cut from a metal roll intended for dimes.
+Coins are sometimes struck on planchets that are either too thin or too thick, producing underweight or overweight coins.
+This error can be due to incorrect equipment settings that cause the metal strip to be rolled to the wrong thickness or due to the use of a metal strip intended for another coin denomination, such as a U.S. quarter planchet cut from a metal roll intended for dimes.